sanger/traction-service/README.md

 ### Rails

-To see all the commands available from rails: `bundle exec rails -T`co
+To see all the commands available from rails: `bundle exec rails -T`

 ### ERD